-Before any transmission noise or vibration troubleshooting is done, the engine and drivetrain must be ruled out.
+The engine and drivetrain must be ruled out before troubleshooting transmission noise or vibration.
 Transmission oil pumps provide fluid pressure for the transmission and torque converter.
-The valve body regulates, controls, and directs the flow of pressurized transmission fluid.
-Gear and rotor-type are considered fixed displacement pumps.
-Most pumps today are variable displacement.
-This means they vary or change fluid pressure according to demands.
+Gear and rotor-type pumps are considered fixed displacement.
+Most transmissions today have variable displacement pumps that vary or change fluid pressure according to demands.

-A restricted or clogged transmission filter will make the same whining noise as a faulty transmission pump.
-This is important when diagnosing a transmission pump or a torque converter.
-Make sure the filter is not clogged before replacing the pump.
+A restricted or clogged transmission filter makes the same whining noise as a faulty transmission pump.
+It's crucial when diagnosing a transmission pump or a torque converter.
+Make sure the filter's good before replacing the pump.

 Diagnosing a transmission is the same as anything else; it often ends up being a process of elimination.
-Begin with the basics and remember if something is not moving, it's not making a noise.
-This is important when diagnosing the drivetrain and planetary gearsets.
-When a vehicle is placed in drive with the wheels held stationary, the entire drivetrain is also held stationary.
-This can help in eliminating these items as a potential cause of transmission noise.
+Begin with the basics and remember if something is not moving; it's not making a noise.
+It's essential when diagnosing the drivetrain and planetary gearsets.
+In drive with the wheels held stationary, the entire drivetrain's stationery, eliminating these items as a potential cause of the noise.